How to Calm AnxietySep 24, 2020

 Amy: And the best way for people who can't come and see you personally is your Free Holistic Medicine Courses Online?

 Dr. Ameet: Yeah, Free Holistic Medicine Courses Online, and then I do Skype with people.
-I encourage people to take the Free Holistic Medicine Courses Online first though because they do the groundwork of the healing: they fix their leaky gut, all their physiology, to work on a timeline journal and healing the past emotions as well, and so they get a lot more done with the Free Holistic Medicine Courses Online, and then they're ready to see me.
+I encourage people to take the Free Holistic Medicine Courses Online to heal leaky gut in 2 weeks, first though because they do the groundwork of the healing: they fix their leaky gut, all their physiology, to work on a timeline journal and healing the past emotions as well, and so they get a lot more done with the Free Holistic Medicine Courses Online, and then they're ready to see me.
 Of course, if they want to see me right away, then they're always welcome to do that, no problem.

 Amy: That's fascinating and just the work that you do too.
 So I'll just share, when we had our first phone call, I mean, you, you are, you're in the moment, you know what's going on, I'm talking about something, you're like, "Oh," I don't remember the exact words you used, but you're like, "Oh, you have some triggers there," or "You said something."
 I'm like, "Oh, what?"
 Like, how could you tell that over the phone?
 So why I'm sharing this is, this doctor, he is the real deal, and so I'm so excited to share this with you but on the phone call, we decided that we wanted to do a – what do we call it?
 Kind of like a healing transformational session for all of you that are watching, so I don't know what else I can say about it.
 He's just amazing and you get to come and be in the doctor's gifts.
 I mean, I don't know if you have anything else to add with that.